hullw-lab/dl-assignment1/README.md

 python train.py --all
 ```

-This trains and evaluates every dataset–architecture pair and may take a long time depending on hardware.
+This trains and evaluates every dataset–architecture pair

 ### Visualize Results